NateElison18/A-Simple-Password-Manager/README.md

 + Make it so the program doesn't end when an invalid format is input by the user when selecting from the menus.
 + Not allowing the user to input spaces when entering account/user info
 + Disallow the user to select options to display account info when there are no accounts yet saved
++ More encryption layers
++ Make the code more flexible by separating it out into methods.

 If you would like to make any improvements, please reach out to me at elisonnathan@gmail.com.